 Homemade gravy is just a thickened mixture of fat, flour, and liquid.
 When we talk about turkey gravy for Thanksgiving, the fat is usually from the drippings, but it doesn’t have to be.

 Of course, the problem when you use another fat instead of drippings for a gravy recipe is that you’re not getting the same meaty flavor.
 The solution?
-Add the turkey flavor in the liquid—use turkey stock!
-The stock allows you to make turkey gravy without drippings because it brings that turkey flavor to the table.
+Add the turkey flavor to the liquid using turkey stock!

 See recipe card below this post for ingredient quantities and full instructions.